gaballison/media-during-covid/README.md

 Library patrons were instructed to keep all of their currently checked-out materials until told otherwise, and the focus shifted to emphasizing what materials were available online for free through the Library.

 The library re-opened to the public in a limited capacity on Monday, June 15.
-Therefore the data for this project ranges from March 18 (the date we closed) to June 15th (the date we reopened).
+To compare apples to apples as much as possible, I'm using data for the full months of March and June instead of only the days we were closed during those months.

 All of the data currently comes from JTPL patron usage of [Hoopla](https://hoopladigital.com), an online platform offering digital content in eBook, eAudiobook, movie, comic, music, and TV show formats.
 This project analyzes and visualizes this data on what formats and titles were most popular during this period.